-To determine your prognosis, you need to gather information about the type of lymphoma.
-There are more than 35 types of lymphomas, including 5 types of Hodgkin's Lymphoma and 30 types of Non-Hodgkin's Lymphoma.
+A lymphoma prognosis varies greatly depending on the type of lymphoma.
+There are more than 35 types of lymphoma, including 5 types of Hodgkin's Lymphoma and 30 types of Non-Hodgkin's Lymphoma.
 Hodgkin Lymphomas generally have a higher survival rate than NHL.

 You also need to know if you have an indolent, or slow-growing cancer or an aggressive one.
 Aggressive cancers are generally harder to treat and have a poorer prognosis.